-In the mornings when I get up, after cleansing myself, going to my shrine where I pray and meditate, I then face the computer, wondering what do I write today.
-As I have told you all often enough times already, I am very spontaneous, so I do not plan, I just do what comes to mind.
+In the mornings when I get up, after cleansing myself, going to my shrine where I pray and meditate, I then face the computer, wondering what to write today.
+As I have told you all often, I am very spontaneous, so I do not plan, I just do what comes to mind.
 This works for me, however I do admire planners, they have the good quality of patience.

 Many of these churches offered healing, warnings of problems to come, and helped solve problems people were having and so people (through fear and ignorance) called many of these people Obeah man or woman.
 Obeah in Jamaica is a word used in our Jamaican dialect to suggest evil doers or doings.
 This is simply not so (not all Obeah workers in a negative evil way, or rather not all people called so do bad things, some are excellent healers and great spiritual teachers and helpers, Jamaicans refer to me as such also, I love the name), but the stigma remains, and this is mainly due to Christianity and their fear.

 Something in my heart

 like a stream coming down

 and when I think of Jesus

 and what he has done for me

 Something in my heart like a stream running down!